 Easing muscle tension isn’t just a good excuse to get a massage – it can help quiet the ringing in your ears, too.
 True, there aren’t a lot of strong muscles inside your ears.
-However, strain on the muscles, nerves, joints, and other tissues in your head, neck, and shoulders has been reported to trigger tinnitus.
+However, strain on the muscles, especially the neck muscles, jaw muscles, nerves, joints, and other tissues in your head, neck, and shoulders has been reported to trigger tinnitus.
+It is possible that alleviating muscle tension in these areas may also provide tinnitus relief as well?

 What Are Tinnitus Symptoms?